szarie/egg_timer/README.md

 # Egg Timer Project

 ## Overview
-The Egg Timer project is a web application built using FastAPI that allows users to set timers for cooking eggs.
-The application provides a simple and intuitive interface for users to interact with the timer functionality.
+The Egg Timer cause im bored also i dunno how to design

 ## Contributing